Frequently Asked Questions

 Do I need to get students’ permission to use their work for this assessment?

 It is not necessary to get student permission to use their work for the purpose of academic assessment.
 The Catalog contains a statement in the Student Rights and Responsibilities section about the use of student work for academic assessment.
 We do not recommend telling individual students that their work has been selected for assessment.
-Mason does not provide individual assessment results to students, and this type of assessment makes no impact on grades or degree progress.
+George Mason does not provide individual assessment results to students, and this type of assessment makes no impact on grades or degree progress.
 All student work is treated with respect and confidentiality during the assessment process.

 Should I submit student work samples with my grading comments, or provide clean copies?